rahulkoduri96/Fresh-Flowers-Website/README.md

-# E-Commerce Website
+# Fresh Flowers - E-Commerce Website

 ## Overview

 This is an e-commerce website developed using HTML, CSS, and JavaScript.
-The project aims to provide users with a seamless online shopping experience.
+The project aims to provide users with a seamless online shopping experience for fresh flowers.
 The website features a product listing page, product detail page, and a shopping cart.
 The backend implementation is currently in progress.

 ## Features

-- **Product Listing:** Users can browse through a list of products.
+- **Product Listing:** Users can browse through a list of fresh flowers.
-- **Product Details:** Detailed view of individual products.
+- **Product Details:** Detailed view of individual flower products.
 - **Responsive Design:** The website is optimized for both desktop and mobile devices.

 ## Upcoming Features